 Glutaraldehyde is a known sensitizer and operators could be exposed when decanting the material into the Day Tanks.

 As a result of this potential exposure CARES Group was asked to complete a survey to identify risks to human health.

 Concentrations of benzene and glutaraldehyde were measured using Passive Sampling Badges and analysed in the laboratory.

 A report was produced to provide MODEC with sufficient information to be able to comply with the guidelines given in UK HSE document HSG173, “Monitoring Strategies for Toxic Substances”.

-CARES are continuing to support the management of the Jubilee Oil Field.
+CARES Group is continuing to support the management of the Jubilee Oil Field.